AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/braze.md

 >[!IMPORTANT]
 >
->Braze timestamps are measured in seconds and not milliseconds.
-Therefore, you must create calculated fields in milliseconds to properly reflect the timestamps in Experience Platform.
-A calculation of "time * 1000" will properly convert to milliseconds, suitable for mapping to a timestamp field within [!DNL Platform].
+>Braze timestamps are not expressed in milliseconds, but rather in seconds.
+In order for the timestamps in Experience Platform to be accurately reflected, you need to create calculated fields in milliseconds.
+A calculation of "time * 1000" will properly convert to milliseconds, suitable for mapping to a timestamp field within Experience Platform.
 >
 >![Creating a calculated field for timestamp ](../../../../images/tutorials/create/braze/create-calculated-field.png)

 ### Gather required credentials

-Once your connection is created, you must collect the following credential values, which you will then provide in the Braze Dashboard send data to [!DNL Platform].
+Once your connection is created, you must collect the following credential values, which you will then provide in the Braze Dashboard to send data to [!DNL Platform].
 For more information, read the [!DNL Braze] [guide on navigating to Currents](https://www.braze.com/docs/user_guide/data_and_analytics/braze_currents/setting_up_currents/#step-2-navigate-to-currents).

 | Field | Description |
 | ---------- | ----------- |